 The Far North Queensland Division provides professional networking, learning and development opportunities for students and early career practitioners.
-The Division is working with their student and early career members and James Cook University to develop a mentoring program in 2016-17.
+The Division is working with their student and early career members and James Cook University to develop a mentoring program.
 For further information please contact email@example.com.

 New South Wales